pioneo/product-asap/README.md

 ## Requirements
  * Java 8 or newer (Note that a full JDK needs to be installed, not just a JRE).
  * The current version of the ASaP-IDE is based on an 64-bit Eclipse, so it's recommended to install a 64-bit JDK.
- * Your cloud login to your personal ASaP-Cloud.
+ * A cloud login to your personal ASaP-Cloud.

 ## Installation